Highlights in NC State History

 The Cooperating Raleigh Colleges program is established by the libraries of NC State, Meredith College, Shaw University, Peace College, St. Mary's College, and St. Augustine College.
 The program allows direct borrowing of library resources among the six campuses.

-Al Heartley becomes the first African-American to be awarded a basketball scholarship at NC State.
-He later became the first African-American captain of the team (1970-1971), and the first African-American to win the Alumni Athletics trophy (1971).
+Heartley was one of the first African Americans on the basketball team.
+In 1969 he became the first African American to be awarded a basketball scholarship at NC State.
+He later became the first African American captain of the team (1970-1971), and the first African American to win the Alumni Athletics trophy (1971).

 The NC State football team defeated the University of Georgia in the Liberty Bowl, 14-7.
 This was NC State's first bowl game win.

 A majority of Riddick Stadium is demolished to make room for more parking on campus.
 SAS Hall now stands on the site Riddick Stadium once occupied.